Sangarshanan/Online-review-analysis-and-prediction/README.md

 Predicting the customer review rating based on their text using simple logistic regression and TFIDF.

-About 70% accuracy has been obtained
+About 70% accuracy has been obtained...time for a :pizza: